ompatel-2004/devops-intern-final/README.md

 # 5. Local Installation and Verification

-This section explains how another person can clone the repository and verify the project locally without relying on the GitHub Actions environment.
+This section explains how a reviewer can clone the repository and verify the application locally.

+The application can be tested without GitHub Actions or a remote Nomad cluster.

+---

 ## 5.1 Install Git

-Install Git for your operating system.
+Install Git for the operating system.

-Verify:
+Verify the installation:

 ```bash
 git --version